Syllabus and Schedule for Math 487

 Systems of geometry such as Euclidean, non-Euclidean, coordinate, synthetic, transformational, and projective.
 Models in geometric systems.
 Prerequisite: Math 323, Math 327.

-Academic Honesty. http://web.mnstate.edu/sthandbook/
+Attendance Policy and Academic Honesty. http://web.mnstate.edu/sthandbook/

 Return to Peil's Homepage | Minnesota State University Moorhead | Mathematics Department